2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/dynamic-code/object-edit.md

 1. **Enabled State**

     1. `Edit.Enable(...)`
-    allows you to enable editing functionality even if it's not available by user permissions, see [more](razor-edit.enable)
+    allows you to enable editing functionality even if it's not available by user permissions, see [more](xref:Razor.EditEnable]

     1. `Edit.Enabled` (boolean)
     Tells you if it's edit-mode or not, allowing your code to output other things if edit is enabled.

-1. **Toolbars** - creates a Toolbar, see [Razor Edit Toolbar](Razor-Edit.Toolbar).
+1. **Toolbars** - creates a Toolbar, see [Razor Edit Toolbar](xref:HowTo.Razor.EditToolbar).

     1. `Edit.TagToolbar(...)` attribute (_2sxc 9.40+_, recommended)
     it is used inside a tag like